 1c.
 Grindelwald Valley

-- Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland.
+- The Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland (which we did in July 2022).

 - Walk 6.5 hours, 9 miles, ~2700 feet elevation gain.
 (Optionally reverse direction for less uphill, 2300 feet total, arriving at Schynige Platte by 17:00 or 18:00 to catch the last train.)
 A sunny uncloudy day is required to see vast mountain views.
 See hike #39 in “100 Hikes in the Alps” by The Mountaineers.
 Directions: Stage the hike from lodging in Grindelwald.
 Take Wilderswil cog rail 1 hour to trailhead at Schynige Platte (2068m).
 Hike by fantastic rock shapes in a deep valley.
 Walk on the east side of Bachalpsee.
 Ascend 15 minutes side trip to Faulhorn.
 Optionally overnight on top in atmospheric Berghotel Faulhorn for stunning sunset and sunrise views.
 Photographers should plan to reach spectacular First at the end the hike in the afternoon, because sun striking early morning haze obscures mountain details.
 At First (2168 meters elevation), lift down to Grindelwald, or from Mittelläger take the ~hourly Post bus.